What is noise?

 You can find out more about NSW noise legislation and regulations, industrial noise policy and the Australian and New Zealand Environmental Council’s guidelines for blasting at www.epa.nsw.gov.au

-You can find out more about how we manage noise impacts to ensure that levels do not exceed the specified criteria in the HVO and MTW noise management plans along with supporting documentation in the websites Document Library.
+You can find out more about how we manage noise impacts to ensure that levels do not exceed the specified criteria in the MTW noise management plans along with supporting documentation in the websites Document Library.